platformsh/platformsh-docs/docs/src/administration/users.md

 Users can still see projects that they can't access if they have the [**List projects** permission](#organization-user-permissions).

+The organization owner has **Project admin** access on all the organization's projects by default.

 ### Environment types

 Each environment type groups one or more environments together so that you can manage access for all environments of that type.